documentationfor yFiles for HTML 3.0.0.1

 Low-level Customizations

-Internally, reading and writing the data in the <data> elements is handled by so-called input and output handlers.
-Implementing the interfaces IInputHandler and IOutputHandler will provide the maximum flexibility for handling additional data.
+Internally, reading and writing the data in the <data> elements is handled by input and output handlers.
+Implementing the interfaces IInputHandler and IOutputHandler provides the most flexibility for handling additional data.

-Very roughly spoken, the IInputHandler.parseData method will be invoked for each <data> element which is associated with a <key> the handler is supposed to handle.
-The usual procedure is to get the current element, i.e. the graph element which is encoded by <data>’s parent element, parse the passed XML node (<data>’s child node), and associate the object created according to the node with the graph item.
-However, it is totally up to the developer whether and how to do this.
+Roughly speaking, the IInputHandler.parseData method is invoked for each <data> element that is associated with a <key> the handler is designed to handle.
+The typical procedure is to get the current element (the graph element encoded by the <data> element’s parent element), parse the passed XML node (the <data> element’s child node), and associate the created object with the graph item.
+The way this is done is up to the developer.

-The other way around: The IOutputHandler.writeValue method will be invoked for each graph item the handler is supposed to handle.
-It should write the content for a <data> element which is associated with a <key> the handler is supposed to handle.
-The current graph item can be retrieved from the IWriteContext as well as the IXmlWriter which should be used to write XML as child node of the <data> element.
-Again, it is totally up to the developer whether and how to do this.
+On the other hand, the IOutputHandler.writeValue method is invoked for each graph item the handler is designed to handle.
+It should write the content for a <data> element that is associated with a <key> the handler is supposed to handle.
+The current graph item can be retrieved from the IWriteContext as well as the IXmlWriter, which should be used to write XML as a child node of the <data> element.
+Again, the implementation is up to the developer.

 Implementing Custom I/O Handlers

-Implementing a custom output handler is widely facilitated by extending the abstract base class OutputHandlerBase<TKey,TData>:
+Implementing a custom output handler is greatly simplified by extending the abstract base class OutputHandlerBase<TKey,TData>:

-• implement abstract method getValue to retrieve the object which should be written for the given graph item
+• Implement the abstract method getValue to retrieve the object that should be written for the given graph item.

-• implement abstract method writeValueCore to write the given data.
+• Implement the abstract method writeValueCore to write the given data.

 A custom output handler